-BEDE 342 - CURRICULUM PLANNING AND DEVELOPMENT IN EARLY CHILDHOOD EDUCATION (3).
+BEDE 435P - PRACTICUM IN TEACHING MATHEMATICS IN EARLY CHILDHOOD EDUCATION (1).

-- BEDE 345 FAMILY LIFE IN EARLY CHILDHOOD (3).
-(Prereq: BEDP 333, admission to Professional Program in Education) Principles, practices and content of family life and family-school relations as related to young children's learning and development in various settings during the early childhood years, birth through eight.
-This course will provide a foundation for using family life knowledge in relating to young children and families in effective ways. - BEDE 435 MATH AND SCIENCE EXPERIENCES (3).
-(Prereq: BEDC 210, Admission to Professional Program in Education or permission of Department Chair; Coreq: BEDE 435P) This methods course includes the basic content of the inquiry areas of math and science as they are to be presented to PreK- 3rd grade children.
-Appropriate experiences, learning activities, materials and equipment to aid the development of math and science concepts in young children are presented.
-Multicultural influences and needs of exceptional children are addressed. - BEDE 435P PRACTICUM IN TEACHING MATH AND SCIENCE IN EARLY CHILDHOOD EDUCATION (1).
-(Prereq: BEDC 210, admission to Professional Program in Education or permission of Department Chair; Coreq: BEDE 435.)
+(Prereq: BEDC 210, admission to the Professional Program in Education or permission of Department Chair; Coreq: BEDE 435).
 Supervised clinical experience in an early childhood setting.
-Observation and participation in classroom setting is required with a focus on math and science learning experiences, materials and equipment.
-Seminars and group discussions included. - BEDE 436 SOCIAL STUDIES AND CREATIVE ARTS IN EARLY CHILDHOOD EDUCATION (3).
-(Prereq: admission to Professional Program in Education or permission of Department Chair; Coreq: BEDE 436P) This methods course includes basic content in the academic areas of social studies and creative arts as they are presented to preprimary and primary children.
-Developmentally appropriate experiences, learning activities, materials and equipment, as well as multicultural influences and needs of exceptional children are addressed. - BEDE 436P PRACTICUM IN TEACHING SOCIAL STUDIES AND CREATIVE ARTS IN EARLY CHILDHOOD EDUCATION (1).
-(Prereq: BEDC 210, admission to Professional Program in Education or permission of Department Chair; Coreq: BEDE 436.)
-Supervised clinical experience in an early childhood setting.
-Observation and participation in classroom setting is required with a focus on social studies and creative arts learning experience, materials and equipment.
-Seminars and group discussions included. - BEDE 444 LANGUAGE DEVELOPMENT AND COMMUNICATIVE SKILLS (3) (Prerequisite: admission to Professional Program in Education; Co-requisite: BEDE 444P).
+Observation and participation in a classroom setting is required with a focus on math learning experiences, materials and equipment.
+Seminar and group discussions are included.

+BEDE 436 - SCIENCE AND SOCIAL STUDIES EXPERIENCES IN EARLY CHILDHOOD EDUCATION

+(3).
+(Prereq: BEDC 210, Admission to Professional Program in Education or permission of Dept Chair; Coreq: BEDE 436P).
+This methods course includes the basic content in the inquiry areas of science and social studies to be presented to PreK - 3rd grade children.
+Developmentally appropriate inquiry experiences, learning activities, materials and equipment are presented.
+Diversity-related influences and needs of exceptional learners are also addressed.

+BEDE 436P - PRACTICUM IN TEACHING SCIENCE AND SOCIAL STUDIES IN EARLY CHILDHOOD EDUCATION (1).
+(Prereq: BEDC 210, admission to the Professional Program in Education or permission of Department Chair; Coreq: BEDE 436) Supervised clinical experience in an early childhood setting.
+Observation and participation in a classroom setting is required with a focus on science and social studies inquiry learning experiences, materials and equipment.
+Seminar and group discussions are included.

+BEDE 444 - LANGUAGE DEVELOPMENT AND COMMUNICATIVE SKILLS (3) (Prerequisite: admission to Professional Program in Education; Co-requisite: BEDE 444P).
 This course deals with the relationship of language development and thinking to teaching communicative skills to young children.
-Specific areas covered include activities across the language arts curriculum strands: reading, writing, listening, speaking, viewing and visually representing. - BEDE 444P PRACTICUM IN TEACHING LANGUAGE, COMMUNICATION AND CRITICAL THINKING IN EARLY CHILDHOOD EDUCATION (1).
+Specific areas covered include activities across the language arts curriculum strands: reading, writing, listening, speaking, viewing and visually representing.

+BEDE 444P - PRACTICUM IN TEACHING LANGUAGE, COMMUNICATION AND CRITICAL THINKING IN EARLY CHILDHOOD EDUCATION (1).
 (Prereq: BEDC 210, admission to Professional Program in Education or permission of Department Chair; Coreq: BEDE 444.)
 Supervised clinical experience in an early childhood setting.
 Observation and participation in classroom setting is required with a focus on language, communication and critical thinking skills learning experiences, materials and equipment.
-Seminars and group discussions included. - BEDE 469 INTERNSHIP IN EARLY CHILDHOOD EDUCATION (12).
+Seminars and group discussions included.

+BEDE 469 - INTERNSHIP IN EARLY CHILDHOOD EDUCATION (12).
 (Prereq: admission to Professional Program in Education and Internship.)
-A program of observation and teaching in the public schools under the supervision of university and public school personnel. - BEDE 476 SENIOR SEMINAR (3).
+A program of observation and teaching in the public schools under the supervision of university and public school personnel.

+BEDE 476 - SENIOR SEMINAR (3).
 (Coreq: BEDE 469) The synthesis and critical evaluation of professional studies in early childhood education.